Randy Alcorn, Eternal Perspectives Ministries

 Randy is an author and the founder and director of Eternal Perspective Ministries (EPM), a nonprofit ministry dedicated to teaching principles of God’s Word and assisting the church in ministering to the unreached, unfed, unborn, uneducated, unreconciled, and unsupported people around the world.
 His ministry focus is communicating the strategic importance of using our earthly time, money, possessions and opportunities to invest in need-meeting ministries that count for eternity.
 He accomplishes this by analyzing, teaching, and applying the biblical truth.

 Before starting EPM in 1990, Randy served as a pastor for fourteen years.
 He has an MA degree in Biblical Studies from Multnomah University and an Honorary Doctorate from Western Seminary in Portland, Oregon and has taught on the adjunct faculties of both.

-A New York Times bestselling author, Randy has written more than forty books, including the bestsellers Heaven, The Treasure Principle, and the Gold Medallion winner Safely Home.
-His books in print exceed seven million and have been translated into over thirty languages.
+A New York Times bestselling author, Randy has written more than fifty books, including the bestsellers Heaven, The Treasure Principle, and the Gold Medallion winner Safely Home.
+His books in print exceed ten million and have been translated into over seventy languages.